 Encryption: The privacy of communications between you (your Browser) and our servers is ensured via encryption.
 Encryption scrambles messages exchanged between your Browser and our Digital Banking server.

 It is important to verify that only authorized persons log in to Digital Banking.
 This is achieved by verifying your Password.
 When you submit your Password, it is compared with the Password we have stored in our secure data center.
 We allow you to enter your Password incorrectly a limited number of times; too many incorrect Passwords will result in the locking of your Digital Banking account until you call us to reinitialize the account.
 We monitor and record "bad-login" attempts to detect any suspicious activity (i.e. someone trying to guess your Password).
 You play a crucial role in preventing others from logging in to your account.

 Never reveal your Password to another person.
 You should periodically change your Password in the User Options section of Internet Banking.

 The computers storing your actual account information are not linked directly to the Internet.
 Transactions initiated through the Internet are received by Digital Banking Web servers.
 These servers route your transaction through firewall servers.
 Firewall servers act as a traffic cop between segments of our Digital Banking network, used to store information, and the public Internet.

 What to Expect from Shell FCU

-Shell FCU will NEVER contact you and ask for your credit or debit card number, PIN or 3‐digit security code.
-Please see below for more information about how our card providers approach customer service calls.
+Shell FCU will NEVER contact you and ask for your credit or debit card number, PIN or 3-digit security code.
+Please see below for more information about how our card providers approach member service calls.

 Our card provider will identify themselves as Card Services calling on behalf of Shell FCU.
 They will never ask for your card number, expiration date or CVC (security) code.